Important Puppy Development Stages – Week By Week

 Puppies will still suckle ravenously when their mother returns and she will now often feed them standing up and only for a short time.
 She will also be teaching the puppies not to bite too hard.

 This is a key point in the development of the puppies’ relationships with people.
-So, they should be increasingly spending time with humans and learning to be familiar with the sounds and sights of a human family environment.
+So, I make sure that my puppies spend time with humans and learning to be familiar with the sounds and sights of a human family environment.

 Puppies being raised in kennels must be brought into a home environment regularly from now on to ensure they develop into confident, friendly dogs.